couchbase-partners/redhat-pds/README.md

 ```

-> Note: opentlc-mgr is an admin account.
-Admin privileges are needed in order to install Custom Resource Definitions (CRDs).
+> Note: opentlc-mgr is a cluster admin account.
+Clustera dmin privileges are needed in order to install Custom Resource Definitions (CRDs).
+Cluster admin privileges are not required for subsequent steps.

 ### Create Project